radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/integrations/manage-integrations.md

 ![image description](images/edit-config.png)

-If the integration successfully updates, you will receive a confirmation message and the details will update on the *Integrations* tab.
+If the integration successfully updates, a confirmation message displays, and the details are updated on the *Integrations* tab.

 ![image description](images/edited.png)